IAPViewer Documentation

 The Mgmt? label

 When Down Speed is below the SSID's configured minimum TX rate (g-min-tx-rate / a-min-tx-rate), the bar is labelled amber "Mgmt?" instead of red "Poor".
-The snapshot is almost certainly a management frame rather than real data throughput, which is why IoT devices (cameras, smart switches, plugs) used to misleadingly appear as Slow Speed.
+The snapshot is almost certainly a management frame rather than real data throughput, which is why IoT devices (cameras, smart switches, plugs) would otherwise misleadingly appear as Slow Speed.
 The doc-icon next to the row opens an explainer sheet.

 What you can do